lwhite1/arrow-table/Table.md

 If you now update the FieldVectors used to create the VectorSchemaRoot (using some variation of  `ValueVector#setSafe()`), the VectorSchemaRoot *vsr* would reflect those changes, but the values in Table *t* are unchanged.

-***Current Limitation:*** Due to an unresolved limitation in `CDataReferenceManager`, you cannot currently create a Table from a VectorSchemRoot that was created in native code and transferred to Java via the C-Data Interfacee.
+***Current Limitation:*** Due to an unresolved limitation in `CDataReferenceManager`, you cannot currently create a Table from a VectorSchemaRoot that was created in native code and transferred to Java via the C-Data Interface.

 ### Creating a Table from ValueVectors